Sandy Bay Road

-Sandy Bay Road (Route B68) is a key arterial road in Tasmania that connects the southeastern edge of the Hobart CBD with the southeastern suburb of Taroona.
+Sandy Bay Road (Route B68) is a key arterial road in Tasmania that connects the southeastern edge of the Hobart central business district with the southeastern suburb of Taroona.
 It spans approximately 12 kilometres, providing both scenic views and access to several historic sites and modern amenities.
 The road begins as a continuation of Harrington Street near its intersection with Davey Street and follows a primarily southward path.

 Route Description

 Sandy Bay Road begins on the southeastern edge of Hobart’s CBD, extending southwards alongside the western edge of St David's Park and bypassing the historic suburb of Battery Point.
 It then enters Sandy Bay, passing notable sites such as Wrest Point Hotel Casino, Australia's first legal casino.

 Continuing south, the road travels along the western shore of the River Derwent, hugging the river through Lower Sandy Bay and along Long Beach.
 The road provides access to several parks, beaches, and recreational areas.
 In Lower Sandy Bay, Sandy Bay Road passes the Alexandra Battery, a historic defensive structure with views over the Derwent River.

 As it continues toward Taroona, Sandy Bay Road begins to climb slightly, eventually connecting to the Channel Highway, which continues southwards to other towns along the coast.
 The road is designated as route B68.